installation and environment; basic problems

 Microsoft Office.
 What shall I do?

-Gartrip has nothing to do with the Office program package.
+Gartrip has nothing to do with the Office program

-all is okay, and you’ll no longer be bothered.
+notice that all is okay, and you’ll no longer be bothered.

 I use an USB-to-serial Converter to connect